The Advanced Content Marketing Principles Basic Guides Won't Tell You

 Consider the psychology behind your content

-Before you put pen to paper, even to write a comprehensive brief and outline (which is crucial to producing a successful draft), you need to know why you’re writing this piece of content in the first place.
+Before you put pen to paper, even to write a comprehensive brief and outline, you need to know why you’re writing this content in the first place.

-Of course, your blog post is an asset that will help you achieve a specific goal.
-Whether that’s to increase conversions, drive more traffic to your website, become a thought-leader in your space, or so on.
+Your content is an asset that will help you achieve a goal (e.g. increase conversions, drive more traffic to your website, become a thought-leader in your space, etc.).

-But to uncover the psychological “why” behind your content, you need to go beyond goals, personas, and even your data-driven research.
+To uncover the psychological “why”, you need to go beyond goals, personas, and even data-driven research.

 Make your content unique and emotion-driven

-The best content marketers, therefore, understand how to make their content unique while still keeping business and marketing goals top of mind.
+The best content marketers know how to produce unique content while also keeping business and marketing goals top of mind.

-In practice, it helps to think of your content more as a conversation between yourself (the narrator) and your customer (the reader).
+In practice, it helps to think of your content more as a conversation between yourself (the narrator) and your audience (the reader).

 Deloitte studied the value of emotion-driven engagement and found that consumers feel most aligned with their favorite brands when they experience trustworthiness (83%), integrity (79%), and honesty (77%).
 Further, 62% of consumers feel they have a relationship with a brand.